-Near-sighted on land, the Green Turtle's eyes are perfectly adapted to perform under water.
-Red and orange colours are not seen well (as these are the colours that disappear first with depth) but the range from yellow to purple are well perceived.
-Habitat loss, pollution, by-catch in commercial fisheries and poaching (of eggs and adults alike) are the biggest threats to the survival of these herbivorous marine reptiles.
+Near-sighted on land, the Green Turtle's eyes are perfectly adapted to perform underwater.
+Red and orange colours are not seen well (as these are the colours that disappear first with depth), but the range from yellow to purple is well perceived.
+These are the colours that are most important to see at depth.

-Technique: When filming bigger animals such as turtles it is important to approach these animals cautiously.
-Any sudden or rushed movement will scare the animal and therefor resulting in an escaping subject.
+When filming bigger animals such as turtles, it is important to approach these animals cautiously.
+Any sudden or rushed movement will scare the animal and, therefore, result in an escaping subject.

 There is something called the "flight distance," and for every animal, that distance is different.
 When a potential predator, or in our case, an underwater videographer or photographer, comes too close for comfort, the animal that perceives that threat will make a run for it.
 Fleeing critters won't make nice underwater footage anyway.
 Remember that underwater everything will outswim you; yet another reason not to chase animals.
 Get close to your subject without spooking it, move slowly, avoid jerky movements, and only then will you gain the animal's trust.
 Don't forget that with your scuba tank on your back, a big camera rig, and a constant repetition of air bubble bursts, you, as an underwater videographer are a big, noisy, and scary thing to most animals underwater.
 Once the animal is used to your presence, its fears are gone, and that trust is established; you can start filming.

 This short underwater videoclip has been filmed in Mauritius 🇲🇺

 Take the plunge and learn to create stunning underwater videos with our online Marine Wildlife Videography course!